bobtfish/aws-instance-health-exporter/README.md

 ```

 ## Exposed metrics
-The `aws-instance-health-exporter` exports metrics for instance status and instance events .
+The `aws-instance-health-exporter` exports metrics for AWS instance events which are upcoming.
+The metric is a gauge of the number of seconds until the event.

 Example
 ```
-# FIXME
-aws_instance_events{status_code="open", region="us-east-1", category="issue"}
+aws_instance_health_instance_events{event_code="instance-stop",instance_id="i-073d75d9dbede0a9a"} 650479.801696224
 ```

 Name | Description | Labels
 -----|-----|-----
-# FIXME
-aws_health_events | AWS Health events | category, region, service, status_code
+aws_instance_health_instance_events | Upcoming AWS Health events for your instances | event_code, instance_id

 ### Labels Explained
 Label | Description
 -----|-----
-# FIXMe
-category | The category of the event.
-Possible events are issue, accountNotification and scheduledChange.
-region | The AWS region name of the event.
-E.g. us-east-1.
-service | The AWS service that is affected by the event.
-For example, EC2, RDS.
-status_code | The most recent status of the event.
+event_code | The type of the event.
 Possible values are open, closed, and upcoming.

-The labels match the corresponding `AWS Event` content - for a more detailed and up-to-date explanation see the offical documention [here](http://docs.aws.amazon.com/health/latest/APIReference/API_Event.html)
+For more info see the offical documentation [here](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-status.html)
+instance_id | The EC2 instance ID to which the event applies.

 ## Flags
 Flag | Description